 4.1 Working Methodology

 The PPSAI WG began its deliberations on 3 December 2013.
-It decided to continue its work primarily through weekly conference calls, in addition to e-mail exchanges on its mailing list, with further discussions taking place at ICANN Public Meetings when scheduled.
+It decided to continue its work primarily through weekly conference calls, in addition to email exchanges on its mailing list, with further discussions taking place at ICANN Public Meetings when scheduled.
 All the WG’s meetings are documented on its wiki workspace, including its mailing list, draft documents, background materials and input received from ICANN’s SO/ACs and the GNSO’s Stakeholder Groups and Constituencies.

 The WG also prepared a Work Plan, which was reviewed on a regular basis.
 In order to facilitate its work, the WG decided to use a template to tabulate all input received in response to its request for Constituency and Stakeholder Group statements (see Annex B).
 This template was also used to record input from other ICANN Supporting Organizations and Advisory Committees, as well as individual WG members’ responses (either on their own behalf or as representatives of their respective groups) to a survey that was conducted among the WG concerning each of the WG’s Charter questions.